withastro/docs/src/pages/en/core-concepts/endpoints.md

 ---
 Astro lets you create custom endpoints to serve any kind of data.
 You can use this to generate images, expose an RSS document, or build a full API for your site.

-If your project is in [static](/en/reference/configuration-reference/#output) mode, custom endpoints are called at build time to produce static files.
-In [SSR](/en/guides/server-side-rendering/) mode, custom endpoints turn into live server endpoints that are called on request.
+In statically-generated sites, your custom endpoints are called at build time to produce static files.
+If you opt in to [SSR](/en/guides/server-side-rendering/) mode, custom endpoints turn into live server endpoints that are called on request.
 Static and SSR endpoints are defined similarly, but SSR endpoints support additional features.

 ## Static File Endpoints
 To create a custom endpoint, add a `.js` or `.ts` file to the `/pages` directory.
 The `.js` or `.ts` extension will be removed during the build process, so the name of the file should include the extension of the data you want to create.
 For example, `src/pages/data.json.ts` will build a `/data.json` endpoint.